parth26nath/Eco-Chain/README.md

 - User Contract : 0x73a1637b532c203fD2Cb2f30DaC2A5C920D08E36
 - Co2 Emission Contract : 0xB2Bb3Dd210A16b4B13B1Da54DF3A1fe1037C03F0
-- GCT Tokem Contract : 0x2d5703C425E3277cCbfbA4d560c0513a10236A63
+- GCT Token Contract : 0x2d5703C425E3277cCbfbA4d560c0513a10236A63
 - KYC Verification : 0x79400Fc35C4723dfbB24d7B42c8B32095d86Ec95

 # Conclusion

-Thank you for exploring Green-Chain-PLI-Hackathon-2.0!
+Thank you for exploring EcoChain!
 Our blockchain-driven carbon management solution integrates transparency, automated credit systems, and AI predictive analysis to revolutionize emissions control for a sustainable future.
 With features like a decentralized marketplace and real-time monitoring, we aim to tackle the challenges of CO2 emissions head-on.